 There was also a Hartford Blues playing in the NFL, albeit only in the 1926 season, finishing just 3-7.
 They had Harry Stuhldreher of Notre Dame's Four Horsemen at quarterback, and future Giants legend Steve Owen as a two-way tackle.
 They played at the East Hartford Velodrome, at a site bounded by Pitkin Street, Founders Plaza, Hartland Street and East River Drive.
 Albertus Magnus College and a Hampton Inn were built on the site.

 Sorry, but I couldn't find any picture of the Velodrome.
 In 2003, football returned to East Hartford.
 Pratt & Whitney Stadium at Rentschler Field was meant to be the 60,000-seat new home of the New England Patriots, thus enabling them to keep their regional name.
-But team owner Robert Kraft merely used the Connecticut capital as a pawn to get a new stadium from Massachusetts next-door to the old one in Hartford.
-As a result, the stadium was replanned, and seats 40,642.
+But team owner Robert Kraft merely used the Connecticut capital as a pawn to get a new stadium from Massachusetts next-door to the old one in Foxboro.
+As a result, the East Hartford stadium was replanned, and seats 40,642.
 (Foxboro is 99 miles northeast of Hartford.)